Construction gallery View all

 In total, the overall Forth Replacement Crossing scheme is 13.7 miles (22km) long, including major motorway upgrades to the north and south of the bridge and also the first ever use in Scotland of variable mandatory speed limits to smooth traffic congestion via an Intelligent Transport System.
 This also controls dedicated bus lanes within the motorway hard shoulders – another first in Scotland.

-Visit Opening of the Queensferry Crossing: what to expect for information on who should use which roads and bridges, and when!
+Check the Road User Guide for information on who should use which roads and bridges!

 Main image credit: Andy Fotheringham